Jasonzhou97/tp/docs/DeveloperGuide.md

 6. **Storage Access**: The system should be able to retrieve data with the given storage requirements in under 1 second.
 7. **User Access**: The system should be able to run locally with no more than 1 user with 1 database.
 8. **Phone Number**: Last 4 digits of phone number of every customer input to the system must be of unique combination.
+9. **Customisation**: Threshold for a customer becoming a regular customer is hardcoded.
+(3 currently) 9.1 **All fields are fixed**
+10. **Clearing**: All customer details in persons list will preserve even after clear function.
-9. **Duplicate Reservations**: Duplicate reservations are not allowed to be added into the database.
+11. **Duplicate Reservations**: Duplicate reservations are not allowed to be added into the database.
 Reservations are considered to be duplicates only if: <br>
     &ensp; - The last 4 digit of the phone numbers of both reservations are the same <br>
     &ensp; - The booking date of both reservations are the same <br>
     &ensp; - The booking time of both reservations are the same <br>
     &ensp;The above situation is unlikely to happen(<0.001%).
-10. **Time**: The time of reservations is not limited and is subjected to user discretion.
+12. **Time**: The time of reservations is not limited and is subjected to user discretion.
     &ensp; - No earliest or latest time limit placed (e.g. 0000 is also allowed) &ensp; - Reservations before current time are allowed (e.g. reservation at 1400 today can be made even if current time is 1600)
-11. **Duration**: The duration of reservations must be <12h and are in intervals of 30 minutes or 1 hour.
+13. **Duration**: The duration of reservations must be <12h and are in intervals of 30 minutes or 1 hour.
-12. **Pax**: Number of people per reservation is not limited and is subjected to user discretion.
+14. **Pax**: Number of people per reservation is not limited and is subjected to user discretion.
-13. **Table Number**: Table number assigned to each reservation is subjected to user discretion.
+15. **Table Number**: Table number assigned to each reservation is subjected to user discretion.

 *{More to be added}*